LiljestromNadja/DebianLinux/README.md

 ## The same story in English
 I installed Linux Debianin succesfully on virtual machinethrough these steps.
 First, I had to download Debian Linux iso -file, there was a link to it on https://terokarvinen.com/2021/install-debian-on-virtualbox/
-and Oracle VM VirtualBox Manager installation file.
+and Oracle VM VirtualBox Manager installation file https://www.virtualbox.org/wiki/Downloads.
 After downloading these files I installed the VirtualBox.

 Steps in Oracle VM VirtualBox Manager